open-contracting/kingfisher-collect/docs/scrapyd.rst

 Install Scrapyd
 ---------------

-On the remote server, follow Scrapyd's `installation instructions <https://scrapyd.readthedocs.io/en/stable/install.html>`__, then install Kingfisher Collect's requirements in the same environment as Scrapyd:
+On the remote server, follow `these instructions <https://scrapyd.readthedocs.io/en/stable/install.html>`__ to install Scrapyd, then install Kingfisher Collect's requirements in the same environment as Scrapyd:

 .. code-block:: bash